cli3338198/SoftDelete/README.md

 ## Running on GitPod

-Sign in to GitPod and used the following shared workspace: https://gitpod.io/start/#cli3338198-softdelete-r7duhq6hjzt
+Sign in to GitPod and use the following shared workspace: https://gitpod.io/start/#cli3338198-softdelete-r7duhq6hjzt

 1. Check Permissions